-Hello, my name is Jacqueline Thompson-Tadrowski and I’m a writer from Scotland.
-I live by the seaside with my husband and daughter.
+Hi, my name is Jacqueline Thompson and I’m a writer from Scotland.
+I was born in Angus and now live in Fife with my husband and two daughters.

 My poems have appeared in New Writing Scotland, Gutter, The Scotsman, Poetry Ireland Review, New Writing Dundee, Dundee Writes, The Inkwell, In On The Tide (Appletree Writers Press), For A’ That: A Celebration of Burns (Dundee University Press), Double Bill (Red Squirrel Press), From Arthur’s Seat (Egg Box Publishing), and Scotia Extremis (Luath Press).